ImgBotApp/migueldemoura.com/README.md

-# Personal Blog - migueldemoura.com
+# Personal Blog

-This is my personal blog hosted at migueldemoura.com.
+This is my personal blog hosted at [migueldemoura.com].
 It is built with Jekyll and based on the [Chalk template].

 ### Author

-[Miguel de Moura] (me@migueldemoura.com)
+Miguel de Moura (me@migueldemoura.com)

 ### License